Scleverlin/Verilog_Basic_Circuits/README.md

 # Tools
 I use iverilog + gtkwave as the basic simulation for tesetbench, and DesignCompiler for synthesis.

-# Root directory
+# Directory
-The verilog codes in the root directory are the basic training of coding, such as DFF, latch,multiplexer,etc.
+The verilog codes in the "basic_circuits" directory are the basic training of coding, such as DFF, latch,multiplexer,etc.

 # Testbench
 Prefix "tb" means the testbench of corresponding design, almost every design has a verified testbench.
 Some test data in testbench is set for easy check, for serious verification, a random number is better.